-The Clerk will write to the complainant to inform them of the date of the meeting.
+The Trust Governance Professional will write to the complainant to inform them of the date, time and location of the panel hearing at least 5 working days in advance.
 They will aim to convene a meeting between 12 and 20 days of receipt of the Stage 3 request.
-If this is not possible, the Clerk will provide an anticipated date and keep the complainant informed.
+If this is not possible, the Trust Governance Professional will provide an anticipated date and keep the complainant informed.
+However, the Appeal Panel reserves the right to convene at their convenience rather than that of the complainant.

-If the complainant rejects the offer of three proposed dates, without good reason, the Clerk will decide when to hold the meeting.
-It will then proceed in the complainant's absence on the basis of written submissions from both parties.
+If the complainant rejects the offer of three proposed dates, without good reason, the Trust Governance Professional will decide when to hold the meeting.
+It will then proceed in the complainant's absence based on written submissions from both parties.